Preparing for Pregnancy 101

 Everything You Need to Know About How to Prepare for Pregnancy and Prenatal Exercise

 The decision to become pregnant is a huge life-changing event, one where suddenly the amounts of information you feel you need—or don’t need—can quickly become overwhelming.
-While there’s no one place that holds the answer to every single question racing through your mind, Every Mother hopes to be as helpful as possible by providing answers to your pre-pregnancy workout and prenatal exercise questions here.
+While there’s no one place that holds the answer to every single question racing through your mind, Every Mother hopes to be as helpful as possible by providing answers to your questions about preparing for pregnancy here.

 - Detailed coaching in our foundational exercise, Core Compressions